-10. Madonna del Ghissalo
+10. Madonna Del Ghissalo

 9. The Gavia

-Immerse yourself in cycling history when you ride the Passo Gavia, one of the best cycling routes in Europe and in the Giro d’Italia.
 The route was first used in 1960 and there are two ways to reach the top.
 You can start from either Bormio or Ponte de Lego, the latter being the more challenging climb with a steeper gradient which reaches as high as 16% in some parts.
 We prefer the climb from Bornio which nearly 25km long and a good option if you are also climbing Stelvio and Mortirolo.
 The unpredictability of the weather means you should be prepared for all cycling conditions.
 Ride this on our Stelvio and Mortirolo weekender.

-8. Col du Galibier
+8. Col Du Galibier

-The Galibier has been the scene of countless battlegrounds on the Tour de France, including in 2019.
 It forms part of the Marmotte and the ride offers incredible ascending and absolutely breathtaking descending.
 Our favourite side of the climb is from St-Michelle-de-Maurienne, which is 35km to the summit of Galibier.
 Cyclists start in the ski resort of Valloire and will then climb the winding road up the Col du Télégraphe so you can tick this climb off on your way up the Galibier.
 From here the road is straight and unrelenting before you start winding your way to the summit.
 The breathtaking 30km descent into Bourg is exhilarating but beware of the tunnels!
 Ride this on our Alpe d’Huez Cycling Holiday.

 7. Sa Calobra

-This iconic and well travelled climb stretches out for 9.5km with an average gradient of 7%.
 One the best cycling routes in Europe, Sa Calobra’s beautiful views and proximity to other incredible climbs and Port Pollensa, makes this one Mallorca’s best cycling routes.
 It’s been the training grounds of the pros for years and offers an incredible 26 bends from the bottom.
 It’s a dead end so you have to descend first so it means you have to be very careful on the descent knowing whatever went down is coming back up!
 Get to the bottom nice and early to truly appreciate the climb and most importantly, avoid the coaches.
 Many choose to combine the routes on Sa Calobra with Cap Formentor and the monastery at Lluc but it is worth noting that you will need to descend first.
 Ride this on our Sa Calobra and Soller Cycling Holiday.

 6. Mortirolo